 The Ref Points frame in the middle of the screen shows all of the reference points for the function currently being viewed.
 An arrow indicates which point is currently being referenced.

 Menus

-This is a list of the in the MicroTech LT Series Laptop Interface Program, and their functions:
+This is a list of the drop-down menus in the MicroTech LT Series Laptop Interface Program, and their functions: